AincradOT/platform/docs/architecture/index.md

 Platform architecture for Open Tibia services using GCP, GitHub, and Cloudflare.

-## Design goals

-- Separation of platform and application concerns
-- Reproducible bootstrap with minimal manual steps
-- Cheap to operate (cents per month for platform)
-- Maintainable by a single dev with novice-intermediate terraform/cloud knowledge
-- Explicit security boundaries

 !!! note
-    Read the [Golden path](../golden-path.md) first for rationale and context.
+    Read the [Golden path](../golden-path.md) first for rationale, design goals, and context.

 ## Platform components